 Mr Manzoor Ahmed, who runs his own Eye Mitra shop on the Indian and Pakistan border, commented on his experience with this program: “There are very few opportunities for employment but after the vision care training I got the confidence and skills to start something on my own.”
 By creating jobs, Eye Mitra alleviates poverty and stimulates the local economy; it reduces urban migration and contributes to the rejuvenation of rural communities.
 The program also focuses on gender equality and actively encourages women in its recruitment processes.

-The Eye Mitra initiative acts on several levels to impact society and contributes to several of the UN’s 2030 Sustainable Development Goals from eradicating poverty to creating work to gender equality
+The Eye Mitra initiative acts on several levels to impact society and contributes to several of the UN’s 2030 Sustainable Development Goals from eliminating poverty to creating work to gender equality

 The study shows a total quantifiable impact of US $4.4 million a year alone in the 6 districts surveyed, representing close to 400 Eye Mitra serving 70,000 spectacle wearers.
 This amount includes the economic impact of increased earnings for Eye Mitra, increased income through improved productivity of wearers as well as revenues for rural suppliers and other small businesses who benefit locally.
 If the Eye Mitra initiative was scaled up to all districts in India, this would represent a global potential impact of US $487 million a year.

 Impaired vision affects an estimated 550 million people in India alone, costing the country US $37 billion in lost productivity.
 But with a drastic shortage of eye care professionals in rural areas, programs like Eye Mitra can be a gamechanger, bringing primary vision care to the doorsteps of all those who need it.